Likelihood-informed Model Reduction for Bayesian Inference of Static Structural Loads: Background

 \subsection{Projection-based model reduction}

-Projection-based model reduction builds a reduced-order model by Petrov-Galerkin projection of the partial differential equation into a low-dimensional subspace.
+Projection-based model reduction builds a reduced-order model by Petrov-Galerkin projection of the PDE into a low-dimensional subspace.
 Let $\approxBasis\in\mathbb{R}^{d\times r},\proBasis\in\mathbb{R}^{d\times r}$ denote a trial and test basis, respectively.
 Projection-based model reduction methods approximate the state in the span of the trial basis

 where $\mathbf{\widehat{u}}\in\mathbb{R}^r$ is the reduced state.
-Inserting \eqref{eq:approximationFullState} into the discretized partial differential equation given in \eqref{eq:linearPDE} and enforcing the Petrov-Galerkin orthogonality condition that the residual is orthogonal to the test basis leads to
+Inserting \eqref{eq:approximationFullState} into the discretized PDE given in \eqref{eq:linearPDE} and enforcing the Petrov-Galerkin orthogonality condition that the residual is orthogonal to the test basis leads to

 Defining $\mathbf{\widehat{K}}=\mathbf{W}^\top \mathbf{K}\mathbf{V}\in\mathbb{R}^{r\times r}$ and $\mathbf{\widehat{f}}=\mathbf{W}^\top \mathbf{f}\in\mathbb{R}^r$, we obtain the reduced model

 where solving for $\mathbf{\widehat{u}}$ only requires the inversion of $\mathbf{\widehat{K}}\in\mathbb{R}^{r\times r}$ instead of $\mathbf{K}\in\mathbb{R}^{d\times d}$.